microsoft/PlanetaryComputerDataCatalog/docs/concepts/computing.md

 The core components of the Planetary Computer are the datasets and APIs for querying them.
 This document provides an overview of the various ways you can compute on data hosted by the Planetary Computer.

 Regardless of how you compute on the data, to ensure maximum efficiency you should locate your compute as close to the data as possible.
-The Planetary Computer Data Catalog is hosted in Azure's **West Europe** region, so your compute should be there too.
+Most of the Planetary Computer Data Catalog is hosted in Azure's **West Europe** region, so your compute should be there too.

 ## Use our JupyterHub

 The [Planetary Computer Hub](https://planetarycomputer.microsoft.com/compute) is a [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) deployment in the West Europe Azure region.
 This is the easiest way to get started with computing on the Planetary Computer.
+That said, the Planetary Computer Hub is focused mainly on convenience.
+We recommend it for prototypes and exploration, but production workloads should use one of the compute options detailed below in [Use your own compute](#use-your-own-compute).

 ```{note} You'll need to [request access](https://planetarycomputer.microsoft.com/account/request) to use the Planetary Computer Hub.
 ```